 Separately, there are formal protocols in place in the event of a passenger presenting with acute respiratory infection on an inbound aircraft, and these will be strictly adhered to at all times.

-COVID-19 is a flu-like virus and the best way to prevent its spread it to observe good hand and cough hygiene habits.
+The best way to prevent the spread of COVID-19 is to observe good hand and cough hygiene habits.

 Practice good respiratory hygiene - when coughing and sneezing, cover your mouth and nose.
 Sneeze or cough into a tissue or your elbow.
 Discard the tissue immediately and then wash your hands with soap and water or an alcohol-based hand rub.